sntulix/Blender-A-Frame-Exporter/README.md

-# Blender to A-Frame Exporter
+# Blender A-Frame Exporter
-Addon Export current scene to A-Frame Html.
+Blender Addon export current scene to A-Frame Html.

 # How to